jaredly/jerd/docs/Roadmap.md

 # Let's make some things much nicer, ok?

-- autogenerate actually correct typescript types for our parsed whatsit.
+- [x] autogenerate actually correct typescript types for our parsed whatsit.
 - um, profit? yeah I actually can't remember where I was going with this one.
 I mean doing this makes it easier to think about a recovering parser, I think, but that's not what I'm doing just yet.
 - let's start from scratch with the type checker, so as to be maximally recovery-oriented?
 I think.

+- [ ] autogenerate the `transform` impl from the typescript types for the AST.
+  As config, provide the tyeps that you want to transform (Term, Type, Let, ToplevelT, Location, Pattern)

 # Editor basic decency